Purdue University Student Soybean Product Innovation Competition

 - Must be a novel application, not currently commercialized or in development

-- ALL submitted products, works, or ideas become SOLE property of the Indiana Soybean Alliance and Purdue University.
+- ALL submitted products, works, or ideas become SOLE property of Purdue University.

 - Each product team must be composed of at least TWO and no more than FOUR full time undergraduate students enrolled at Purdue University and TWO FACULTY ADVISORS.
 Seniors on track to graduate and in their last semester will be allowed to participate in part time status.
 Your team of up to four people may include two graduate students.
 One of your advisors must have technical expertise.